220 years ago a lot of people wanted to move to Canada. Here is how they were welcomed.

 Buildings come and go, but the underlying decisions about how land gets subdivided and distributed affect us for centuries.
 That's why it's so important to get it right.

-And here is a recent, wonderful article by Kaitlin Wainwright about John Graves Simcoe's wife, Elizabeth.
+Read also a wonderful article by Kaitlin Wainwright about John Graves Simcoe's wife, Elizabeth.